veryard/laravel-vultr/README.md

 ## Installation

-Laravel DigitalOcean requires [PHP](https://php.net) 7.2-8.1.
+Laravel Vultr requires [PHP](https://php.net) 7.2-8.1.
 This particular version supports Laravel 8-9.

 To install the latest version, simple require this package using [Composer](https://getcomposer.org).
 Currently the only working adapter is CURL.